ranak8811/JARVIS-Voice-Assistance-For-MacOS-System-StreamlitUI/README.md

 ## ✨ Key Features

 - **Dual Interface:**

   - **Web UI (Streamlit):** A full-featured chat interface where you can type or speak commands.
-It includes a dynamic audio player for each response with play/pause/seek controls.
   - **CLI:** A traditional voice-only mode for quick, hands-free commands and responses.

 - **Intelligent & Conversational:**

   - Powered by the **Google Gemini API** for handling general questions, brainstorming, and complex conversational tasks.
+  - **Streaming Responses:** Assistant's responses are streamed in real-time for a more interactive feel.

+- **Voice Input:**

+  - **Speech-to-Text:** Both the web UI and CLI accept voice commands.

 - **Command & Control:**

   - **Application Management:** Opens and closes macOS applications like Calendar, Calculator, Terminal, and Music.
   - **Web Search:** Opens Google, Facebook, GitHub, and performs specific searches on YouTube.
   - **Information Retrieval:** Fetches and reads summaries from Wikipedia.
   - **Media Control:** Plays music from a local `music/` directory.

 - **Customizable Voice Output:**

-  - The web UI allows you to choose from multiple English accents (US, UK, Australian, Indian) for the text-to-speech voice, powered by Google's Text-to-Speech service.
+  - The web UI allows you to choose from multiple English accents (US, UK, Australian, Indian) for the text-to-speech voice.

+- **Chat Export:**
+  - Export your conversation history to a JSON file from both the web UI and the CLI.

 ## 🛠️ Tech Stack & Architecture